benizra2/publicApi/README.md

         i. visitId (string)
         ii.
 Both of the following two query params:
                1. userId (string)
                2. searchString- A string which is attempted to be matched over the 5 most recent locations the user has visited.
-The matching should be fuzzy, and case insensitive

-   ***Returns an array of object that is submitted to the POST that closely matches searchString.
+   ***Returns an array of object (that was submitted to the POST) that closely matches searchString.
 If no match, returns empty array***